hari2309s/recommend-a-book/README.md

 ## Features

-- **Semantic Search**: Advanced natural language search powered by sentence embeddings using Rust-BERT models
+- **Semantic Search**: Advanced natural language search powered by sentence embeddings using BAAI/bge-large-en-v1.5 via Hugging Face Inference API
 - **Smart Book Recommendations**: Get book suggestions based on semantic understanding of your preferences using vector similarity search
 - **Search History**: Keep track of your previous searches and recommendations
 - **Fast and Efficient**: Built with Rust for high-performance backend operations